Alcsút Palace: Garden

 Archduke Joseph laid out the park in English landscape garden style in 1825 and it can still be visited today.
 In the park, the Palatine created an arboretum with more than 300 different rare plants.
-In the 1840s, the court gardener Emil Fuchs (1830 -1896) came to Alcsút and designed the park in the form it can still be seen today.
+In the 1840s, the court gardener Emil Fuchs (1830-1896) came to Alcsút and designed the park in the form it can still be seen today.

-Archduke Joseph Karl worked on the plants in the arboretum scientifically and published the results in the book ‘’Arborethum Alcusthiense (Katalog der in Alcsuter Garten gepflanzten Bäume un Sträucher)’’, which was published in Cluj-Napoca in 1892.
+Archduke Joseph Karl worked on the plants in the arboretum scientifically and published the results in the book ‘’Arborethum Alcsuthiense (Katalog der in Alcsuter Garten gepflanzten Bäume un Sträucher)’’, which was published in Kolozsvár in 1892.

 In the years 1871-1872 a 56-meter-long palm house was built - according to plans by Miklós Ybl - in which rare plants were stored.
 The park has an area of 40.5 hectares.
 About 540 species of trees are cultivated here.

+Alcsút Gardens are famous about the 2.5 hectare large Mediterranean snowdrop field which is a popular tourist attraction in late February and early March when the flowers are in full bloom.
+Six non-native species of snowdrops were introduced to the park in the 19th century: Galanthus plicatus (the most numerous in the garden), Galanthus elwesii, Galanthus gracilis, Galanthus woronowii and Galanthus fosteri.
+Several hybrids are also observed.
+The native species, Galanthus nivalis occurs naturally in other areas of the garden.